akyoto/q/docs/security.md

 ## Versions

-Security updates are provided for the latest development version of this project.
+Security updates are provided for the latest development version.
 Older releases may not receive fixes.

 ## Reporting